forguncyglobal/forguncyglobal.github.io/docs/3-getting-started/1-tutorials.md

 11. Select **Update Data Table** and **Add** radio button in **Command Window**.
 12. Click on **New Command** and select **Command** as **Navigate**.
 13. Select target page in **Select Page** filed and click on **OK**.
-13. Go to the target page i.e. list view page to reflect enteries.
+13. Go to the target page i.e. listview page to reflect enteries.
 14. Select cell and enter text as "Add"
 15. Go to **Cell Type** and select **Hyperlink**.
 Click on **Cell Type** (right pane)->**Commands**.
 16. Click on **New Command** and select **Command** as **Navigate**.